Pycord-Development/pycord/docs/guide/interactions/select_views.md

     await ctx.respond(f"your_message", view=my_view_name_View())
 ```

-And thats it that is all of selects in Pycord!
+And that's it that is all of selects in Pycord!

 We hope you learn't how to make selects or advanced your knowledge to with this.